walmartdigital/products-db/README.md

 $ make database-up
 ```

-If you want to run the mongodb image, use this one:
+If you only want to run the mongodb image, use this one:
 ```sh
 $ make database-docker-up
 ```

-If you want to import the products in the running mongodb image, use this:
+If you only want to import the products in the running mongodb image, use this:
 ```sh
 $ make database-provision
 ```
-### Something went wront?
+### Something went wrong?

-If something went wront, you can stop and remove the container with this:
+If something went wrong, you can stop and remove the container with this:
 ```sh
 $ make database-down
 ```